pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 - Beneficiary rights (what beneficiaries are entitled to)
 - Legal proceedings (where disputes are resolved)

-**Best Practice**: Always specify South Dakota as governing law for dynasty trusts.
+**Best Practice**: Always specify South Dakota as governing law for Legacy trusts.

 **Perpetual Existence**

 The perpetual existence provision establishes that the trust can exist forever.
-This is the key benefit of a dynasty trust and:
+This is the key benefit of a Legacy trust and:
 - Allows unlimited generations to benefit
 - Maximizes wealth preservation
 - Avoids trust termination